christopheschellinck/DNN_Project6/readme_CNN_project.md

 ### the making of a model that is pretrained: MobileNet from Keras
 * model_mobilenet.py
 * Those pretrained models enables to make use of it's complete potential and use all layers not-fully connected CNN layers or some of them.
 This happens by freezing some we don't want to be activated.
+* the results of the training can be found in20200112training_results.odt

 ### apply data augmentation
 * in order to improve the model and reduce overfitting, data augmentation was applied: due to a discrepancy between the model's 'accuracy' and 'validation_accuracy':